antonyorton/PileResponse.jl/docs/src/tutorial.md

 ````

 ### Linear approximation to ``E_{0}`` with depth
 To assess the intial pile head stiffness, we need to model the soil profile as having a linearly increasing elastic modulus with depth.
-This is a reasonable approximation for many soil profiles.
+This is a reasonable approximation for many soil profiles, but may not be suitable for some sites.

-We obtain a least squares fit to ``E_{0}``
+We obtain a least squares fit to ``E_{0}``.

 ````@example tutorial
 fun_E0_linear = prs.get_least_squares_interpolator(depth_m, E0);